colebeebe/RedBlackTree/Documentation.md

       x->right->parent = x;
    }

-   // Set the new parent of x
+   // Set the new parent of y
    y->parent = x->parent;
    if (x == root) {
       root = y;